TeradonGenesis/chargeplus-next-app/README.md

 ### Live Version
 The python flask server is available at: https://eddielim.pythonanywhere.com/

+The NextJS app is accessible is available at: https://chargeplus-next-app.vercel.app/

+### Repo

 The github repo is available at: https://github.com/TeradonGenesis/chargeplus-assessment

-The NextJS app is accessible is available at: https://chargeplus-next-app.vercel.app/

 The github repo is available at: https://github.com/TeradonGenesis/chargeplus-next-app